DBradley27/Kinase-specificity-evolution/README.md

 ```
 Bradley_kinase_mapping.csv
 ```
-To make the underlying method wmore accessible, all steps stated above (sequence alignment -> tree generation -> ancestral sequence reconstruction -> divergence score calculation -> 3D mapping) have been repeated in the same way for a simplified example (PKA vs. PKG kinases) in the following file:
+To make the underlying method more accessible, all steps stated above (sequence alignment -> tree generation -> ancestral sequence reconstruction -> divergence score calculation -> 3D mapping) have been repeated in the same way for a simplified example (PKA vs. PKG kinases) in the following file:
 ```
 Kinase_toy_example.pdf
 ```